 The photograph below was taken during the filming of an NHK Documentary about Kyudo.

-This video (click "video" for link) shows O'Brien Sensei and Sigurdsson Sensei of Iceland performing Hitotsu Mato Sharei at a seminar the Netherlands in 2013.
+This video (click for link) shows O'Brien Sensei and Sigurdsson Sensei of Iceland performing Hitotsu Mato Sharei at an international seminar the Netherlands in 2013.

 O'Brien Sensei is the translator of the Kyudo Manual vol. 1 and was President of the European Kyudo Federation, as well as a Board Member of the International Kyudo Federation, for several years.
 He was the Chairman of the UK Kyudo Association and the highest grade in Kyudo outside Japan until his passing in 2015 and led seminars in Switzerland every year.